 You may set out across the lake and it’s a calm day.
 In no time at all you can be in the midst of a howling gale and struggling to return to your starting point.
 I know it can happen because we got into trouble one year at Pine Lake Marina going out into the Swartvlei Lake on a catamaran.

 A strong wind came up and we couldn’t control the cat.
-I jumped off on a bit of island near the N2 road bridge to try and steer the boat round to where we came from and before I could get on again, it moved off without me.
+I jumped off on a bit of island near the N2 road bridge to try and steer the vessel round to where we came from and before I could get on again, it moved off without me.
 Wayne couldn’t bring it back, and I was stranded.

 I had to be rescued by our Timeshare watch-guards.
 Wayne fast disappearing into the distance across to the far end of the Swartvlei, had to be rescued too after he had overturned the cat and couldn’t get it the right way up again on his own!